Setup and settingsI am having trouble setting up my Chromecast. Where can I get help?

 Yes, Chromecast was built with portability in mind.
-You can move it from room to room for use with other HDMI enabled display devices.
-You won’t need to set up your device again, as long as your Chromecast is connected to the same WiFi network, you'll be able to Cast right away.
+You can move it from room to room for use with other HDMI-enabled display devices.
+You won’t need to set up your device again, as long as your Chromecast is connected to the same Wi-Fi network, you'll be able to Cast straight away.

 Yes, Chromecast was built with portability in mind.
-You can bring it with you when you travel, but keep in mind that you will need WiFi access to set up and use Chromecast.
+You can take it with you when you travel, but remember that you will need Wi-Fi access to set up and use Chromecast.

 During setup you have the ability to ‘name’ your Chromecast in order to distinguish it from others, for example 'Lulu’s Chromecast' or 'Living Room'.
 You can also rename your Chromecast at a later time from the Chromecast setup app.

-Multiple users can cast to the TV provided they are both using Cast supported apps and are on the same WiFi network.
-The only way to prevent others from casting to your TV would be to password protect your WiFi network.
+Multiple users can cast to the TV provided they are both using Cast-enabled apps and are on the same WiFi network.
+The only way to prevent others from casting to your TV would be to password protect your Wi-Fi network.

 Dolby® Digital Plus™ (E-AC-3) audio technology streams are supported for use with Chromecast if the content already contains Dolby Digital Plus streams and Dolby Digital Plus pass-through is supported by your TV or Audio Video Receiver.